How to Record and Edit Your First Online CoursePlatform Review

 Let's now see how we can combine the multiple recording options available in order to record a video course.

-What is the simplest way to record video lessons?
+What is the best way to record online course content?

-By far the simplest instructional videos that you can produce and edit, are video lessons where you film just your desktop and record your voice using the microphone, and nothing more.
+By far the simplest and best instructional videos that you can produce and edit, are video lessons where you film just your desktop and record your voice using the microphone, and nothing more.

-To record such video, check the following recording boxes and leave the rest unchecked:
+To record such a video, check the following recording boxes and leave the rest unchecked:

 - Record Desktop